Board Certification General Policies

 - Prior to being admitted to any examination, a Candidate shall, in writing, acknowledge receipt of a copy of the procedures for that examination and certify that the Candidate is familiar with the procedures for complaints and appeals applicable to that examination.

 - Any complaint about the conditions or administration of the examination must be raised by the candidate promptly and in writing.
-The written complaint must be handed to the Proctor at the exam administration site within thirty (30) minutes of the conclusion of the exam.
+The written complaint must be reported to and documented by the Proctor at the exam administration site within thirty (30) minutes of the conclusion of the exam.
 A complaint that could have been addressed before or during the examination but was not raised until later will not be considered, except in extraordinary circumstances.

 - A Candidate who raised a complaint before or during the exam administration but is unsatisfied with the means by which a complaint about exam conditions or administration was addressed must give written notice thereof, stating the reason(s), immediately following the examination and in all events before the examination is scored.
 The written complaint must be postmarked within seven (7) days of the examination.